Swapnil52/Blockchain/README.md

 ## Blockchain Client and Server

 Blockchain is the newest buzzword in the fintech world, as popular as artificial-intelligence and machine-learning.
 Introduced by Bitcoin in 2009, it has shown immense potential in applications transcending cryptocurrency.
 It stands to change the ways in which we interact with the internet.
 Blockchain is a revolutionary concept wherein transactions are represented as ‘blocks’, immutable segments of information which are shown to every participant in the network.
 It promises immutability, transparency, and trust by consensus.
-The blockchain client is a JavaFX application written as a proof of concept for possible implementations in Greensill Capital’s systems.
+This application is a multithreaded-prototype for Blockchain solutions in Greensill's trading platforms.
 The various implementations have been discussed in my report.
-The purpose of this application is to demonstrate the concept of blockchain and act as a foray into Java programming, especially multithreading.

 ### Working: